TouchMe-Inc/l4d2_config_manager/README.md

-# About confogl
+# About config_manager
-The plugin allows you to run configs located in the 'configs/confogl' folder.
+The plugin allows you to run configs located in the 'configs/config_manager' folder.